 There are often different rates for different types of cards.
 These fees are generally driven by the card associations.

-4. Is Their System PCI DSS-Compliant?
+4. Is the Merchants Service Provider’s System PCI DSS-Compliant?

-Payment Card Industry Data Security Standard, or PCI DSS, establishes the basic security procedure that safeguards your customer’s payment information when they use their credit or debit card.
+Payment Card Industry Data Security Standard, or PCI DSS, establishes the basic security procedure that safeguards your customers payment information when they use their credit or debit card.

-If your business processes, stores, or transmits customer’s credit and debit card information, your business must prove that it does so in a way that meets the PCI DSS requirements for security.
+If your business processes, stores, or transmits customers credit and debit card information, your business must prove that it does so in a way that meets the PCI DSS requirements for security.

 Your merchant services provider will help your business remain PCI DSS-compliant.
 Be sure to ask them about this capability.